Ofsted should be abolished, teaching union NASUWT agrees

 And last week, school leader Dr Martin Hanbury quit his role as an Ofsted inspector, telling the BBC he felt his role could cause "more harm than good".
 He described the one-word grading system as "totally unfit for purpose".

+An Ofsted spokesperson said: "Inspections are first and foremost for children and their parents - looking in depth at the quality of education, behaviour and how well, and safely, schools are run.

+"Our inspectors are all former or current school leaders who fully understand the pressures of the role.
+We always want inspections to be constructive and collaborative, and in the vast majority of cases school leaders agree that they are."

-The Department for Education and Ofsted have both been approached for comment.
+The Department for Education has been approached for comment.